 The largest category of claims are the ones related to currency derivative transactions (including claims concerning currency options) concluded by the Group's customers in 2008 and 2009.
-Due to the decline of the PLN exchange rate at that time, most of the Group's customers involved in currency derivative instruments and currency options recorded significant losses.
+Due to the decline of the PLN exchange rate at that time, most of the Group's customers involved in currency derivative instruments and currency options recorded a significant loss.